Azure-Samples/active-directory-dotnet-daemon/README.md

 > - where the code uses auth libraries, or calls the graph
 > - specific aspects (cache)

-## How To Recreate This Sample
+## How to recreate this sample

 First, in Visual Studio 2013 create an empty solution to host the  projects.
 Then, follow these steps to create each project.

 ### Creating the TodoListService Project

+1. In the solution, create a new ASP.Net MVC web API project called `TodoListService` and while creating the project:

+   - Click the **Change Authentication** button,
-1. In the solution, create a new ASP.Net MVC web API project called TodoListService and while creating the project, click the Change Authentication button, select Organizational Accounts, Cloud - Single Organization, enter the name of your Azure AD tenant, and set the Access Level to Single Sign On.
-You will be prompted to sign-in to your Azure AD tenant.
-NOTE:  You must sign-in with a user that is in the tenant; you cannot, during this step, sign-in with a Microsoft account.
+   - Select **Organizational Accounts, Cloud - Single Organization**,
+   - Enter the name of your Azure AD tenant,
+   - and set the Access Level to **Single Sign On**.
+You will be prompted to sign in to your Azure AD tenant.

+     > NOTE:  You must sign in with a user that is in the tenant; you cannot, during this step, sign in with a Microsoft account.

-2. In the `Models` folder add a new class called `TodoItem.cs`.
+2. In the  folder, add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
 3. Add a new, empty, Web API 2 controller called `TodoListController`.
 4. Copy the implementation of the TodoListController from this sample into the controller.
 Don't forget to add the `[Authorize]` attribute to the class.
 5. In `TodoListController` resolving missing references by adding `using` statements for `System.Collections.Concurrent`, `TodoListService.Models`, `System.Security.Claims`.